benc-uk/kubeview2/readme.md

 ## Architecture & Design

-KubeView is built using Go for the backend, rendering HTML using templ.
-The frontend uses a combination of HTMX for dynamic content fetching and Alpine.js for client-side interactivity.
-The visualization is powered by Cytoscape.js, which provides the graph rendering and visualization capabilities
+KubeView is built using Go for the backend, exposing a REST API that serves static HTML/JS and provides the data for the frontend.
+The frontend is a static web application that uses HTML, CSS, and JavaScript to render the user interface.
+It uses [Cytoscape.js](https://js.cytoscape.org/) for graph visualization, [Alpine.js](https://alpinejs.dev/) for client-side interactivity, and [Bulma](https://bulma.io/) for styling.

 The backend uses the Go client for Kubernetes to interact with the cluster and retrieve resource information, including setting up watchers for real-time updates streamed using SSE.
-The templating engine is used to render the HTML pages, which are then served to the client.
+The data is then processed and sent to the frontend as JSON, which the frontend uses to render the graph and update the UI.

 ![diagram of system](./docs/diagram.drawio.png)

+### Routes & Endpoints

+- `/api/namespaces`: Returns a list of namespaces in the cluster.
+- `/api/fetch/{namespace}?clientID={clientID}`: Returns a list of resources in the cluster for the specified namespace.
+The `clientID` is used to identify the client for SSE updates.
+- `/api/status`: Returns the status of the KubeView server, including the version and build information.
+- `/health`: Simple health endpoint to check if the server is running.
+- `/public/*`: Serves static files such as HTML, CSS, JavaScript, and images used by the frontend application.
+- `/`: Serves the main HTML page (index.html) that loads the KubeView application.

 ## Security and Kubernetes Auth